Have you ever tried chicken thighs infused with lemongrass flavor? I will explain how to prepare the classic lemongrass chicken in this article.

 Ground white pepper.
 White pepper is far more common than black pepper in Asia.
-You may substitute it with black pepper as the difference is minimal.
+However, you may substitute it with black pepper as the difference is minimal.

-Marinating the chicken overnight is crucial for the success of the pan-fried lemongrass chicken.
-It will not be the same if you marinate the chicken for only one hour compared to the flavor if overnight.
-I learned this from my experience working in the restaurant, in which the chicken chops always taste better the next day or on the following days after marinating.
-The same process is happening here, as adequate time is necessary to let the flavor infuse into the inner part of the chicken meat.
+Marinating the chicken overnight is crucial for the success of the Vietnamese lemongrass chicken.
+It will not be the same if you marinate the chicken for only one hour compared to marinating it overnight.
+I learned this from my experience working in a restaurant, in which the lemongrass chicken chops always taste better the next day or on the following days after marinating.
+The exact process is happening here, as adequate time is necessary to let the flavor infuse into the inner part of the chicken meat.

 Planning is crucial since the result is always better if you prepare and marinate it a day before.

-You can pan fry the chicken thighs, or pop them into the oven to roast it.
+You can pan fry the lemongrass chicken thighs or pop them into the oven to roast them.
 If you prefer to pan-fry the chicken, I have the following tips for you to make it a success.